Provide safe pathways for pedestrians to cross Archibald Yell Blvd

 Why is It Important?

-Archibald Yell Boulevard severs the historical downtown grid of streets south and east of the downtown square, and the 4-lane high speed route is a barrier to pedestrians who want to move from neighborhoods to the south and east to destinations around on and around the square and entertainment district.
-This project would reduce or eliminate these mobility barriers making it safer to walk or drive this corridor.
+Archibald Yell Boulevard divides the historic downtown grid of streets south and east of the square.
+The 4-lane high-speed road is a barrier for access between neighborhoods to the south and east of downtown.
+This project will reduce or eliminate these mobility barriers making it safer to walk or drive this corridor.
 In addition, the intersection at Archibald Yell Blvd/College Ave/Rock St has a history of accidents and needs safety improvements.
 To see the concept illustrations, click on the links to the right.